The Kachina Fund

 - Scanned copies of all the vet bills submitted at the same time, and uploaded with the application.
 Please make a concerted effort to create a PDF document for easeof reading.

-- We will also need a photograph of your dog for possible future publication on our website.
+- We will also need a photograph of your dog for possible future publication on our website or in other advertising.